Bride and groom kissing by church entrance

 Bride walking down church aisle with escort.

-Upper Peninsula & Mackinac Island Wedding Venues
+Upper Peninsula & Mackinac Island

 If you’re dreaming of something truly different, Northern Michigan’s Upper Peninsula and Mackinac Island offer unforgettable wedding backdrops.
 The U.P. is full of rustic charm and natural beauty—think forested parks, cliffside lakeshores, and cozy lodges—perfect for couples who want something scenic and serene.
 Meanwhile, Mackinac Island offers a timeless, Victorian-inspired experience where you’ll trade cars for carriages and celebrate in historic hotels overlooking the water.
 This region is best suited for spring through fall weddings, and while options are fewer than other areas of the state, the settings here are truly magical.